FrancisBanville/ms_interpreting_probabilities/README.md

 $W_{i \rightarrow j}$ being a natural $\mathbb{N}$ or real $\mathbb{R}$ number depending on the measure.
-For example, they may represent local interaction rates between pairs of taxa [e.g., the flower-visiting rates of pollinators in a mutualistic network; @Herrera1989PolAbu].
+For example, they may represent local interaction rates between pairs of taxa [e.g., the flower-visiting rates of pollinators in a mutualistic network, @Herrera1989PolAbu].
 When interaction strengths characterize predation pressure on prey taxa in food webs, they can serve as good estimators of the parameters describing species interactions in a Lotka-Volterra model [e.g., @Emmerson2004Predatora].
 The extra amount of